EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

 In either case they can be compactly encoded, e.g. using CBOR encoding {{I-D.ietf-cose-cbor-encoded-cert}}.

 ## Payload formats
 Similar to EST-coaps, EST-oscore allows transport of the ASN.1 structure of a given Media-Type in binary format.
-In addition, EST-oscore uses the same CoAP Content-Format identifiers when transferring EST requests and responses . {{table_mediatypes}} summarizes the information from Section 4.3 in {{RFC9148}}.
+In addition, EST-oscore uses the same CoAP Content-Format identifiers when transferring EST requests and responses.
+{{table_mediatypes}} summarizes the information from Section 4.3 in {{RFC9148}}.

 |  URI  | Content-Format                                       | #IANA |
 | /crts | N/A                                            (req) |   -   |